 Definition and Characteristics of Metaphysical Poetry

 The word ‘Metaphysical Poetry’ is a philosophical concept used in literature where poets portray the things/ideas that are beyond the depiction of physical existence.
-Etymologically, there is a combination of two words ‘meta’ and ‘physical in word “metaphysical”.’
+Etymologically, there is a combination of two words ‘meta’ and ‘physical in the word “metaphysical”.’
 The first word “Meta” means beyond.
 So metaphysical means beyond physical, beyond the normal and ordinary.
 The meanings are clear here that it deals with the objects/ideas that are beyond the existence of this physical world.
 Let us look at the origin of word metaphysical poetry in more detail.

 Origin of the Word Metaphysical Poetry

 In the book “Lives of the Most Eminent English Poets (1179-1781)”, the author Samuel Johnson made the first use of the word Metaphysical Poetry.
-He used the term Metaphysical poets to define a loose group of the poets of 17th century.
+He used the term Metaphysical poets to define a loose group of the poets of the 17th century.
 The group was not formal and most of the poets put in this category did not know or read each other’s writings.
 This group’s most prominent poets include John Donne, Andrew Marvell, Abraham Cowley, George Herbert, Henry Vaughan, Thomas Traherne, Richard Crashaw, and others.
-He noted in his writing that all of these poets had the same style of wit and conceit in their poetry.
+He noted in his writing that these poets had the same style of wit and conceit in their poetry.

 The types of questions metaphysical poetry may make you ask yourself can be: